sidney-amsalem/sidney-amsalem.github.io/_pages/about.md

 <img src="/assets/img/David_Headshot_web2.jpg" alt="David Florian" style="width:200px;"/> -->

 My name is **Sidney Amsalem**, and I am currently pursuing a Bachelor of Science in Computer Science at Vanderbilt University, with a minor in Digital Fabrication.
-I am seeking a job that involves combining technology and business principles. test
+I am seeking a job that involves combining technology and business principles.

 ## Education